NishevithaV/StockSentry/README.md

 ### Installation & Setup

 All code is written in Python 3.9.0.
-The following are the required modules to be installed if you wish to clone the repository as seen in the requirements.txt:
+The following are the required modules to be installed if you wish to clone the repository as seen in the [requirements.txt](requirements.txt):

 ```
-requests == 2.31.0
+requests==2.31.0
-pytz == 2023.3.post1
+pytz==2023.3.post1
-pushbullet.py == 0.12.0
+pushbullet.py==0.12.0
 ```